creichert/disque.hs/README.md

-# Disque (https://github.com/antirez/disque) client for Haskell
+# Disque client for Haskell

+[disque][https://github.com/antirez/disque] is a distributed, in memory, message broker.

 ## Getting Started